59th Assault Brigade: Combat in Donetsk, Foreign Volunteers, and Later Operations

 Following this success, the brigade was redeployed to the Donetsk Oblast front, particularly near the heavily contested town of Pisky, just west of Donetsk City.
 A drone unit attached to the 59th Brigade participated in the Battle of Bakhmut, operating under the command of Robert Brovdi, a prominent figure in Ukraine’s drone warfare efforts.
 Throughout summer 2023, the brigade remained engaged on the Donetsk front.
 Units, including the 11th Battalion, were positioned along the Pisky–Pervomaiske axis.
 By 8 September 2023, after fierce fighting, Ukrainian forces from the 59th Brigade cleared Russian troops from parts of the ruined settlement of Opytne, reestablishing Ukrainian control over portions of the area.
 A notable foreign element within the brigade is Chosen Company a volunteer assault detachment composed of fighters from the United States, Australia, and other countries.
 Originally part of the International Legion of Territorial Defense, the unit was later integrated into the reconnaissance company of the 59th Brigade.
 It participated in reconnaissance and direct assault operations during the 2023 Ukrainian counteroffensive.
 However, in 2024, a New York Times investigation reported allegations that members of Chosen Company had killed Russian prisoners of war, based on testimonies from former members.
 By July 2024, the brigade was deployed near Krasnohorivka, Donetsk Oblast, a key location close to the embattled city of Donetsk.
 During this period, Commander-in-Chief Oleksandr Syrskyi ordered an inspection of the 59th Brigade amid growing concerns over combat losses and accusations of misconduct against its commander, Colonel Bohdan Shevchuk, who had been appointed in April 2024.
 In November 2024, the brigade was redeployed near Pokrovsk, a strategically important fortress city.
 It was tasked with halting a Russian breakthrough along the Zhovte–Novotroyitske–Shevchenko line.
 However, the mission failed.
 Soldiers from the brigade reported being overstretched, under-resourced, and given unrealistic orders under extreme pressure.

 Transfer to Unmanned Systems Forces and new Role

 On 3 January 2025, the 59th Brigade underwent a major transformation: it was reorganized as an assault brigade and officially transferred from the Ground Forces to the Unmanned Systems Forces.
 In May 2025, further leadership changes took place.
 The brigade’s commander, Lieutenant Colonel Bohdan Shevchuk, was dismissed and replaced by Colonel Oleksandr Sak.

 On 29 September 2025, the 59th Assault Brigade destroyed a Mi-8, near the village of Kotliarivka, Pokrovsk district, Donetsk Oblast.
-Using a $500 fpv drone, according to the Ukrainian commander of the Unmanned Systems Forces (and himself once a subordinate commander in the brigade) Major Robert “Madyar” Brovdi.
+Using a $500 fpv drone, according to the Ukrainian commander of the Unmanned Systems Forces (and himself once a subordinate commander in the brigade) Major Robert Brovdi.